josh-arrabaca/st-andrews-msc-dissertation/README.md

 # standrewsdissertation
 This code is for my MSc Data-Intensive Analysis dissertation entitled _"Convolutional Neural Networks for the Classification of Pseudorca crassidens Passive Acoustic Data"_.
+The latest version can be found in https://github.com/josh-arrabaca/standrewsdissertation/releases/latest.

 To run these, please ensure the code is in the top folder, and the related dataset is in the subfolder "data".

 The flow of experiments is as follows:
 1. For converting the audio files to spectrograms: